 Cagliari is the busiest airport in Sardinia.
 It sees more passengers than Alghero & Olbia Airports Combined.
 There is an almost even split of passengers flying into the North of Sardinia & into Cagliari in the South.

-The Airports of Sardinia
+The Three Airports Of Sardinia